How can I avoid plagiarizing?

 What can the Writing Center do to help?

-Our consultants can explain to you how to correctly cite sources by helping you understand specific citation systems (i.e. MLA, APA, Chicago) and by helping you learn how to effectively quote, paraphrase, and summarize.
-In the Writing Center, we have official handbooks for all major citation systems that are available for your use, and on our website, we have handouts and videos about citation and plagiarism.
+Our consultants can explain to you how to correctly cite sources by helping you understand specific citation systems such as MLA, APA , and Chicago and by helping you learn how to effectively quote, paraphrase, and summarize.
+In the Writing Center, we have official handbooks for all major citation systems that are available for your use.